 Preparing for convergence

-Convergence requires products that work across different domains, networks, technologies, vendors and services.
-These products should support interworking and gradual migration/transition to 5G.
+Convergence requires products that work for and across different domains, networks, technologies, vendors and services.
+Those products must also support interworking and gradual migration/transition to 5G.
 This applies to investments in new 5G network functions as well as legacy product replacements (e.g. STP, DRA).

 BroadForward is the vendor of choice for next generation signaling products and network applications, designed to support service providers targeting convergence across legacy and next generation networks.
 This creates the landscape by which the new 5G network will thrive without becoming another technology silo.